Din37r/CyberishLightsModByDin37r/README.md

   **Neon lanterns** can be placed on blocks, they do not require support in order to stay up.

+Modpacks
+---
+You are free to use my mod in your modpacks!

 Planned
 ---
 - Forge 1.16.5 port